nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > `filter PREFIX...
 KEYWORDS...`

 * `PREFIX` refers to the type of details such as name, address, email and so on.
-* Input the field like so:
+* Input the parameter like so:
   * Name: `n/`
   * Address: `a/`
   * Email: `e/`